 This is the first post in a series of blog posts discussing the common challenges mobile developers face when implementing mobile app security features or 3rd party mobile SDKs into Android and iOS apps.

-When you think of software development kits (SDKs), it’s easy to think that one SDK will fit all apps.
-SDKs entail a rich set of tools, code samples, and documentation.
-All of which allows developers to add services to apps.
-But the diversity of apps, how they’re built, the frameworks to build them, etc. have exploded and continue to proliferate.
-An SDK has to work inside this increasingly growing universe of native mobile apps.
-The gap between SDKs, use cases, and apps grow daily.
+When you think of software development kits (SDKs) or 3rd party libraries, it’s a nice thought to think that one SDK or library will fit all apps.
+SDKs provide a set of tools, code samples, and documentation that are designed to inform developers on how to add new services or features to apps.
+But the diversity of apps, how they’re built, the frameworks used to build them, etc. have exploded and continue to proliferate.
+An SDK or library has to work inside this increasingly growing universe of native or non-native mobile apps.
+The gap between SDKs, use cases, and apps grow daily and will continue to grow.
 The ability to solve for gaps becomes critical.

 Imagine a team of people who want to build an SDK.
 No doubt, these are intelligent, capable and dedicated professionals.
 From the start, these people need to make tradeoffs.
 They have to decide where to start, what to document first, what platforms to support, what features to expose, etc. They will create their SDKs in a similar fashion as a product is borne.
 They will start with v1.0 and, over time, the version number will grow with each new use case.
 From the start, more will be left out than in.
 It will take time to evolve; more time than it takes for new use cases to emerge.
 Gaps naturally exist.